gshanemiller/reinvent/doc/kv_rpc_design.md

 read of 1.
 ```

-Linearizability correctness runs into DPDK queue processing in two ways.
-First, a RXQ contain packets for multiple different RPC requests at different stages of completion.
-Although many RPCs require one just request packet, packet flow control (below) and multi-packet RPCs require two or more request packets.
-This means the server must carefully start or complete read/writes so linearizability is obeyed.
+Linearizability may conflict with DPDK queue processing in two ways.
+First, a server RXQ contain packets for multiple different RPC requests at different stages of completion.
+Although most RPCs require one just request packet, *packet flow control* (below) and multi-packet RPC requests require two or more request packets.
+This means the server must carefully start and complete read/writes so linearizability is obeyed.

-The second and larger problem is worker threads.
+The larger problem is worker threads.
 Suppose a server's request RXQ contains several read/write requests for the same key.
 If the server runs the requests concurrently through worker threads system behavior is undefined.
 Putting aside the obvious race condition reading/writing the same KV pair memory, this scenario is just Herlihy's counter-example in a different context.
-Multi-key writes amplifies this problem considerably.

-Now, in the context of KV alone, worker threads are probably net-bad.
-If key lookup is fast one distinguished thread can handle each request sequentially.
-Linearizability is satisfied.
-But summarily excluding work threads is not consequence free. eRPC reminds lengthy request work in dispatch threads increases latency putting back pressure on clients.
-Linearizability partially conflicts with general RPC handling options.

 Herlihy defines linearizability (p468) as a partial order.
 For any two events `e0, e1` the server sequence history H in which it processed `e0, e1` satifies linearizability if: